lbertenasco/keep3r-oracle/README.md

-# Keep3rV1 Oracle Job
+# Keep3rV2 Oracle Job

 ## Objective

-Having a template of a job that could be deployed into the keep3r network that will allow updating pairs in Keep3rV1Oracle.
+Having a template of a keep3r job that could be deployed into keep3r network that will allow updating custom pairs in Keep3rV2Oracle.

 ## Requirements